sawyerwatts/Checklists/README.md

 module/package, web API, etc
 1. Create the cursory design
 1. Prototype the happy path
-1. Implement error handling
+1. Implement error handling and add assertions
-1. Implement assertions
 1. Implement resilience, cancellation, and the necessary amount of durability for the use case
 1. Ensure resources are closed and check for other language-specific gotchas